McCache/McCache-for-Python/README.md

 Different cloud provider uses different size.

 ## Background Story
 This project started as a forum for a diverse bunch of experience colleagues to learn `Python`.
 Very soon we decided that we need a more challenging and real project to implement.
 We wanted to learn network and threading programming.
-We seach for sample code and ended up with some mutli-casting chat server example as our starting point.
+We search for sample code and ended up with some mutli-casting chat server example as our starting point.
 We also talked about all the external services used in some application architecture and wonder if they could be removed to reduce complexity and cost.

 Finally, we decided on implementing a distributed cache that do **not** introduce any new ways but keep the same `Python` dictionary usage experience.